uhray/boilerplate/doc/boilerplate.md

 When defining the data for your pages in the Ractive JavaScript file, you'll likely want to include real data from your MongoDB.
 When talking about the API, we referenced the use of [crud](https://github.com/uhray/crud), a module we created to assist with building APIs on the backend.
 We extended this module with some frontend capabilities that allow you to easily interact with and retrieve data from your REST API.
 Check out the [frontend crud documentation](https://github.com/uhray/crud#frontend) for more info.

-Below is an example of how crud's backend and frontend components work together in your application.
+Below is an example of how crud's backend and frontend code work together in your application.

 First, in the backend API you recall that we setup resources which included crud entities/routes that defined what should be done given a particular API call.
 Here was one of them from the [*users.js*](https://github.com/uhray/boilerplate/blob/master/app/backend/api/resources/users.js) resource file.